Township Business Ideas and Opportunities [UPDATED]

 Several township-based entrepreneurs spoke to SME South Africa in previous interviews about how they have collaborated with others to host events in their communities.
 These events help to generate brand awareness and provide an additional income stream for their businesses.

 Coffee shop owner, Sikelela Dibela of Siki’s Koffee Kafe of Khayelitsha in Cape Town says he regularly hosts events in collaboration with other entrepreneurs in his community.
-“For example, I hosted a ghetto session with a friend for a community-based poetry event – this was to connect people to one another.”
+“For example, I hosted a ghetto session with a friend for a community-based poetry event – this was to connect people.”

 township business ideas south africa

 Lethabo Mokoena, founder of a shoe- and sneaker cleaning business, Walk Fresh, says they often host events with a classic township backdrop.
-“We also have our own bi-monthly event, ‘Don’t Trip Session,’ that we host at the shop which is a music session centered around exploring alternative sounds,” explains Mokoena.
+“We also have our bi-monthly event, ‘Don’t Trip Session,’ that we host at the shop which is a music session centred around exploring alternative sounds,” explains Mokoena.

 township business ideas in south africa